dogweather/forkful/content/en/arduino/getting-started/starting-a-new-project.md

   \ from\u2026"
 lastmod: '2024-03-13T22:45:00.322711-06:00'
 model: gpt-4-1106-preview
-summary: "Starting a new project on Arduino means initializing a fresh sketch, the\
+summary: Starting a new project on Arduino means initializing a fresh sketch, the canvas for your code.
-  \ canvas for your code.
-Programmers do this to breathe life into new gadgets, from\u2026"
 title: Starting a new project
 weight: 1
 ---